OpenCyphal/pycyphal/docs/pages/demo.rst

           - 10.0

-Field ``mutable: false`` says that this register cannot be modified and ``persistent: false`` says that it is not committed to any persistent storage.
+Field ``mutable: false`` says that this register cannot be modified and ``persistent: false`` says that it is not committed to any persistent storage (like a register file).
 Together they mean that the value is computed at runtime dynamically.

 We can use the very same interface to query or modify the configuration parameters.
 For example, we can change the PID gains of the thermostat: